cis198-2016s/homework/hw05/README.md

 - Finish the JSON parser.
 The provided code parses a JSON file to create a series of rooms connected by hallways.
 See below for more detail.

-- Each room contains a set of Curios.
-The generation of Curios for a given room is provided.

 [*Look around you*][].
 What can you see?
 Nothing!
 You haven't implemented eyes yet.
 That doesn't make any sense.
 What are you doing.
 Nevermind, nevermind.
 Stop asking questions.